annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

 that they oversampled defaults relative to a random sample of loans in the bank’s overall portfolio.

-In a simpler way, imagine if we initially had a sample of 100 loans, of which 10 loans were defaulted.
-By oversampling defaults, instead of having a low default probability of 1/10, we now have a much higher probability.
-This method results in unreliable estimates since we can no longer draw reasonable conclusions about how a particular credit history may affect the default probability of an individual.
+Oversampling is used to correct what is known as “class imbalance”.
+In this case, it refers to the low number of defaults in the bank portfolio.
+But this method can result in biased estimates if the same data point is used multiple times, leading to overfitting.
+Here, since we matched each default with a similar set of non-defaulted loans, we ended up with a data distribution that may not appropriately represent reality.
+We also do not have enough information on what parameters the bank used to match the loans.
+Together, this resulted in unreliable estimates since we can no longer draw reasonable conclusions about how a particular credit history may affect the default probability of an individual.
 This is why we are getting a negative coefficient for poor and terrible credit history while predicting loan defaults.

 ### How do we go ahead from here?

 This dataset is not appropriate for building a predictive model of defaults.
 The case-control sample places a defaulted loan in a bag of loans of similar value.
 But we do not know if the bank considered other features such as credit history, age, and savings.
+It is also not representative of the true data distribution.
 This means that we cannot draw useful conclusions about someone particular to their credit history and classify them into “high” versus “low” probability of default.

 Instead of following this methodology, the bank can accord weights to the default loans in the sample.
 This will allow for their adequate